- August 12–22: Online Training (EU shift)

 Notes:

-A new index, with a dummy column, is created and used to support the PK.
+In versions prior 12c, we create a new index with a dummy column and use it to temporarily support the PK.

-This is required because the Oracle database doesn’t allow two indexes that include the same columns.
+This is required because the Oracle database till 11g doesn’t allow two indexes that include the same columns.

 Once the old PK index isn’t used by the constraint anymore, it can be dropped and recreated with its new column order.